|

 Obersalzberg road, downhill from the Platterhof, at the entrance to the

 Antenberg area.
-I have not seen a period photo of this building, but the
+I have not seen a period photo of this building, only the

 |